pingcap/docs-cn/ticdc/ticdc-overview.md

 ## TiCDC Open Protocol

-TiCDC Open Protocol is a row-level data change notification protocol that provides data sources for monitoring, caching, full-text indexing, analysis engines, and master-slave replication between different databases.
+TiCDC Open Protocol is a row-level data change notification protocol that provides data sources for monitoring, caching, full-text indexing, analysis engines, and primary-secondary replication between different databases.
 TiCDC complies with TiCDC Open Protocol and replicates data changes of TiDB to third-party data medium such as MQ (Message Queue).
 For more information, see [TiCDC Open Protocol](/ticdc/ticdc-open-protocol.md).